shalrathy/quakespasm-shalrathy/readme.txt

-`scr_speed 2` also show plot of speed over latest number of seconds `scr_speed 3` also show plots of speed increase of different view angles `scr_speed 4` also show plot view angle difference away from most speedy view angle over latest number of seconds `scr_speed_scale 5` increase size of scr_speed text and plots `scr_speed_history 100` change time plots record, 100 is 10 seconds `scr_speed_angles 180` change shown view angles in plots, 180 means 180 degrees left and right
+`scr_speed 2` also show plot of speed over latest number of seconds `scr_speed 3` also show plots of speed increase of different view angles `scr_speed 4` also show plot view angle difference away from most speedy view angle over latest number of seconds `scr_speed 104` also show text under cursor about each jump (+100 adds this text).
+  E.g. `14 - 6 = 496 (+7)` which means speed was increased by 14 due to turning in the air, speed was decreased by 6 due
+  to ground friction, and the current speed is 496, which is 7 faster than the previous jump.
+A new line if text is added every jump.
+Text lines removed after scr_speed_history/10 seconds.
+`scr_speed_scale 5` increase size of scr_speed text and plots
+`scr_speed_history 100` change time plots record, 100 is 10 seconds
+`scr_speed_angles 180` change shown view angles in plots, 180 means 180 degrees left and right